 - Fill a medium saucepan halfway with water (4-5 cups) add salt and bring to a boil.
-Add rice and reduce heat to a vigorous simmer for 25-30 minutes, until rice is "al dente".
+Add rice and reduce heat to a vigorous simmer for 25-30 minutes, until rice is cooked.
 Strain rice through a sieve and return it to the saucepan.
 Cover and set aside for 10 minutes, then remove the lid and let the rice cool to room temperature.
+Fluff with a fork.

 - Meanwhile, make an ice bath by adding ice and water to a medium bowl, set aside.
 Fill a small saucepan halfway with water and bring to a boil.
 Add asparagus and cook for 3-4 minutes until slightly tender and bright green.
 With a slotted spoon, transfer asparagus to the ice bath to stop the cooking and preserve the bright green color.
 Drain the asparagus on paper towels.

-- In a large bowl combine the blanched asparagus, onion, sun-dried tomatoes, kalamata olives and orange segments.
-Add cooled rice and toss to combine.
-Set aside.
+- In a large bowl combine the cooled brown rice, blanched asparagus, red onion, tomatoes, kalamata olives, chick peas and orange segments.
+Toss quickly to combine.

 - Toss in the toasted pine nuts and chopped parsley.
 Add 3-4 tablespoons of the dressing to the rice salad and toss well.
 (If it needs more dressing, add it 1 tablespoon at a time, so that it’s lightly coated).
 Serve.